tanin47/tip/README.md

 [![Download from Mac App Store](./download-button.svg)](https://apps.apple.com/us/app/universal-tip/id1495732622)

-Universal Tip provides useful info at your fingertip.
+Universal Tip (or its nickname, Tip) is a programmable tooltip that can be used with any Mac OS app.
 You can select the text and hit the shortcuts to activate the tooltip with useful info.
-Tip can be used with any Mac OS app.

 "Useful info" is programmed by YOU using your fav programming language.